a-tabaza/audio_embeddings/README.md

 The barebones code for extracting audio embeddings is in embed.py.
 The code below shows how to use the code to extract embeddings from an audio file:

+NOTE: VGGish expects a wav, mono, at 16kHz, I've handled this very primitively in my code, but you might need to fix it.

 In python:
 ```python
 from embed import embed_audio